-Study Abroad Student Learning Goals
+Study Abroad Student Learning Outcomes

 Integrated into departmental curricula, short-term programs should provide the opportunity for faculty to explore pedagogical methods and approaches that are otherwise impossible in a classroom-based course.
-Short-term programs can be scheduled flexibly, ideally involve the cooperation of two instructors teaching two courses from within their disciplines that complement each other as well as the destination.
+Short-term programs can be scheduled flexibly and ideally involve the cooperation of two instructors teaching two courses from within their disciplines that complement each other as well as the destination.
 Depending on the offerings, each student earns credit for one or two courses, and pays a program fee that covers all aspects of travel and living abroad.
 Most short-term study abroad programs run between ten and twenty-five days during the January or Summer break.
 Course proposals will engage the location, through regular engagement with local people and groups and/or sites of interest in order to enhance opportunities for learning.

-• Knowledge of cultural worldview frameworks
+1. Knowledge of cultural worldview frameworks

 1. Meet Expectations: Demonstrates adequate understanding of the complexity of elements important to members of another culture in relation to its history, values, politics, communication styles, economy, or beliefs and practices